 Welcome!
 UC Irvine offers a wide variety of highly ranked academic and professional degree programs, and we encourage talented and forward-thinking students from across the country and around the world to apply.
-Faculty offer admission to those applicants who have the highest potential to succeed in graduate study and who are most likely to have substantial impact on their chosen field of interest through research, teaching or professional endeavors.
+Our graduate programs are designed to enable you to achieve your potential through rigorous training, the opportunity to work with faculty who are the top in their field, and an environment that provides you with the resources that you need to be successful.
 We value our graduate students as important participants in the scholarship and research conducted at UC Irvine.

 Apply to UCI using the convenient online application.